 Listen to Tom Myers in this video excerpt highlight these and other important roles of the diaphragm.
-This excerpt is a Sneak Peek at one of the videos from Tom Myers' course on Yoga, Fascia, and the New Anatomy of the Body.
+This excerpt is a Sneak Peek at one of the videos with Tom Myers from our Yoga 2.0 Wellness Educator Professional Training for Yoga Teachers.

 What Is Yoga-Wellness and Why Should You Care?